 – Soak dry foods before feeding: Dry pellets and flakes will expand in water.
 Soak before feeding to prevent bloating and constipation.

-– Supplement with treats: Occasionally supplement with frozen bloodworms, brine shrimp, or daphnia for variety.
+– Supplement with treats: Occasionally, supplement with frozen bloodworms, brine shrimp, or daphnia for variety.
 But treats should not exceed 10% of the total diet.

 – Fast 1 day per week: Bettas are prone to constipation and obesity.
 A regular fast day helps promote good digestive health.